Federal Tax Lien: How to Solve the Problem

 Release of Federal Tax Liens After 10 Years: Collection Statute Expiration Date

-A federal tax lien is released after 10 years, when the statute of limitations on the tax debt expires.
+A federal tax lien is released after 10 years, when the statute of limitations on the tax liability expires.
 The collection statute expiration date is commonly called the CSED.
 There is no need to request that the federal tax lien be released.
 It will be done automatically.

-Banks or other lenders may also request a copy of a Certificate of Release of a Federal Tax Lien when issuing a loan or line of credit.
+Banks or other lenders may also request a copy of a Certificate of Release of Federal Tax Lien when issuing a loan or line of credit.

 Federal Tax Lien Discharge